 - Relocation — Once parentage has been established, moving the child out of state or to a distant part of Florida requires court approval.

 - Modifications — Over time, it may be necessary to fine-tune the parenting plan or modify child support.

 - Interference with parental rights — Time-sharing disputes or withholding of child support can be resolved without court intervention.

 Although you are not together as a couple, you are forever linked as parents.
 We strongly believe that alternative dispute resolution is superior to the cost, animosity and uncertainty of litigation.
-Beth G. Reineke mediates paternity cases in Tampa, Brandon, Clearwater, St. Petersburg and throughout the Tampa Bay Area, and she is a parent coordinator for the 13th Judicial Circuit (Hillsborough County) and the 6th Judicial Circuit (Pasco and Pinellas counties).
+Beth G. Reineke is a trained parent coordinator and she mediates paternity cases in Tampa, Brandon, Clearwater, St. Petersburg and throughout the Tampa Bay Area.

 We invite unmarried parents to call 813-205-6675 or contact us online to explore solutions that will end the fighting and work better for everyone in the long run.